electricbookworks/electric-book-workflow/README.md

 These are the key components in our workflow:

-*	Content in plain-text, formatting as kramdown-based markdown
+*	Content in plain-text, formatted as kramdown-based markdown
 *	GitHub for version control
 *	Jekyll for converting the markdown into HTML
 *	CSS stylesheets for each output format
-*	Prince for creating PDFs from HTML
+*	Prince for creating PDFs from HTML (the only proprietary part of this stack)
 *	Sigil for assembling the HTML in epubs.

 So we keep a book's master content in markdown files, structured for Jekyll, on GitHub.
 For instance, our Bettercare books are here:

 [https://github.com/electricbookworks/bettercare](https://github.com/electricbookworks/bettercare)

-We use the [kramdown syntax](http://kramdown.gettalong.org/) for our markdown, because it's what GitHub uses.
-(Among other things, kramdown supports classes, so we can get almost everything we need for neat HTML.
-For complex tables and for figures, we use HTML inside the markdown docs.)
+We use the [kramdown syntax](http://kramdown.gettalong.org/) for our markdown, because it's what GitHub uses and it has important features, such as classes.

-For open-source books, we let GitHub Pages publish the static HTML output, which it does automatically using Jekyll.
-For instance, our staging area for Bettercare content is here:
+For open-source books, we let GitHub Pages publish the static HTML output, which it does automatically, also with Jekyll.
+For instance, our staging site for Bettercare content is here:

 [http://electricbookworks.github.io/bettercare/](http://electricbookworks.github.io/bettercare/)

-(For Bettercare, we have a separate live site where we host the static HTML.)
+(For Bettercare, we have a [separate live site](http://ls.bettercare.co.za) where we host the static HTML.)

 When we use this workflow for closed content, we don't use GitHub Pages, and store the content in private GitHub repos.